Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 ### Hi there, I'm Miguel

-## I'm a Student, Developer and laid-back!
+## I'm a Student, Developer and Gamer!

 - 🌱 I’m currently learning ReactJS and NodeJS
 - 👯 I’m looking to meet new people